machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 1. `OpenAIProvider` receives the tool call from the OpenAI response.
 2. The provider parses the JSON arguments into a `JsonNode`.
 3. The provider searches registered function tools by normalized function name.
-4. The matching `ToolFunction` is invoked with the parsed parameters and current `projectDir`.
+4. The matching `ToolFunction` is invoked with the parsed parameters, current `projectDir`, and `Configurator`.
 5. The returned value is attached as function output.
 6. The provider sends a follow-up request so the model can continue using the tool result.